The Perfect 3 Days in Athens Itinerary

 How to get to Athens

-The best way to get to Athens is by flying into Eleftherios Venizelos International Airport, which is located about 30 km (20 miles) outside of the city center.
+The easiest way to reach Athens is by flying into Eleftherios Venizelos International Airport, located 30 km outside the city center.
+The airport is well-connected to European cities, and direct flights from the US, like New York, are available during the summer season.

 Best time to visit Athens

-The best time to visit Athens is during the shoulder season, which runs from late April/early May to mid-June and again from late September to early October.
+The best time to visit Athens is during the shoulder season from late April to mid-June or late September to early October.
+You’ll enjoy warm weather and fewer crowds compared to the summer months when temperatures can soar to 40°C.

 How to get around in Athens